-The Quant section tests your basic mathematics knowledge and how well you are able to comprehend quantitative details and solve problems using basic concepts and mathematical models.
-Probability, algebra, statistics, arithmetic, and geometry will all be tested in the GMAT Quantitative Reasoning section, with a wide variety of subtopics within these subjects.
+The GRE Quant section tests your basic mathematics knowledge and how well you are able to comprehend quantitative details and solve problems using basic concepts and mathematical models.
+Probability, algebra, statistics, arithmetic, and geometry will all be tested in the GRE Quantitative Reasoning section, with a wide variety of subtopics within these subjects.

 GRE coaching centres in Chennaiundoubtedly help you prepare well for the exam, however, as mentioned, due to the current situation opting for online coaching is your best bet.
 Plan well in advance and find a class that works for you and follow the preparation plans provided.